rafasoyyo/Button-Loader/README.md

 # Button loader directive for angular

-That is just another directive to manage button loaders, useful for wait times like ajax calls and so.
-Why create another directive fo this??? because I have not find anyone as simple as I need or as customizable as I want, so I decided to create my own.
+That is just another directive to manage button loaders, useful for waiting times like ajax calls and so.
+Why create another directive fo this???
+Because I have not find anyone as simple as I need or as customizable as I want, so I decided to create my own.

 <a href="http://rafasoyyo.github.io/Button-Loader/"> See it in action </a>

 ### How to use it

-Just like any other angular directive, just include the ```btnLoader´´´ dependency on your Angular module:
+Just like any other angular directive, include the "btnLoader" dependency on your Angular module:
 ```
 var myapp = angular.module('MyApp', ['btnLoader'])
 ```